imranmatin23/Fi-Ventilator-Project/README.md

 # Fi-Ventilator-Project
 This project was in response to the [Code Life Ventilator Challenge](https://www.agorize.com/en/challenges/code-life-challenge?t=nlalEJjOc1pDmRCro-y3JA) by Agorize.
 The project opened on March 18th, 2020 and closed on March 31st, 2020.
-The goal was to design a low-cost, simple, easy-to-use and easy-to-build ventilator that can serve the COVID patients, in an emergency timeframe.
+The goal was to design a low-cost, simple, easy-to-use and easy-to-build ventilator that can serve the COVID-19 patients, in an emergency timeframe.

 Our team, Fi@UCSD Ventilator Team, consisted of a team of 11 members: Evan Kay, Micheal Arellano, Imran Matin, Clemente Guasch, Clara Romero, Kody Harris, Dayan Khandawa, Marcin Kierebinski, Luca Scotzniovsky, Shan Hannadige, and Kalpa Semashinghe.
 Our team was split into three subteams: Ventilator, Sensors and Flow Components, and Controls.
 The final cost of our standalone ventilator was $170.67.